 - Other first-line drugs like not limited to adenosine, dextrose diazepam or midazolam

-- At least one sedative as well as intubating equipment
+- At least one sedative as well as intubating equipment and anesthesia

 - Hospital-specific equipment